zephyrshare/zephyrshare/docs/PRISMA.md

-## Reset or remove Prisma Schema Migrations after a particular migration
+## Reset Prisma Schema Migrations after a particular migration
+This can also be used to fix database drift.